vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Example (1.6a-b)
 {: .examplecaption}

-This is more or less the solution offered by the early Analytical Philosopher, e.g. Frege and Russell, and is a straight shot to modern forms of quantificational logic,
+This is more or less the solution offered by the early Analytical Philosophers, e.g. Frege and Russell, and is a straight shot to modern forms of quantificational logic:

 <div>
 ∃x∈people. ∃y. x descendant y <br>